hallzy/gitprint-download/README.md

 filename.pdf
 ```

-NOTE: Currently, the file being asked for must be in the root folder of the
-repo.
-As of now, if it is nested in subdirectories, you must use the above
-method.

 NOTE: This does not use the current version on your local system.
 It uses the
 current version that has been pushed to github